Difference Between Save and Save As

 What is Save As?

 Save as is another command present in the File menu of Microsoft Word.
-Unlike the save function, save as is generally used to store a new file in a new location.
+Unlike the save function, save is used to store a new file in a new location.

 It can even be used to store an existing file in a new location under the same name.
 Moreover, while doing so, the user is even given an option to choose a new name for the document.